Sonobeat Milestones II: The '70s +

 Wildfire sessionsOctober-November 1970

 In 1969, California trio Wildfire treks to Austin to play a gig at Hill on the Moon at City Park on Lake Austin but ends up staying on.
 By 1970, the band has gained popularity throughout Austin and Central Texas and records a demo album at Sonobeat's Western Hills Drive studio in northwest Austin.
-The band pays for the sessions, so Sonobeat doesn't retain the right to release the album, which remains "in the can" until the band itself finally issues it 36 years later, in 2006, under the title Smokin'.
+The band pays for the sessions, so Sonobeat doesn't retain the right to release the album.
+It remains "in the can" until the band itself finally issues it 36 years later, in 2006, under the title Smokin'.

 Herman Nelson's second Sonosong Music demo album issuedNovember 1970